GraveResin/packer/README.md

 Also if there is a mistake in this readme or if it could be better then you all know what to do.

+## Example:

-You can store up to four i8 values into a single i32 value and the same for the unsigned counterpart.
+- You can store up to two i8 values into a single i16 value and the same for the unsigned counterpart.
 The packs range from as small as two i8 values into a single i16, to sixteen i8 values into a single i128.

-## Example:

-- This is for packing two i8 values into an i16.
+This is the function for packing two i8 values into a single i16:
 ```rust
 pub fn packi8toi16(a: i8, b: i8) -> i16 {
     let mut pack: i16 = 0;